Master's in Library Science vs. Master's in Library & Information Science Degrees: What is the Difference?

 • Best Fit For: Students interested in traditional library roles with a strong emphasis on community and educational services.

-The Master’s in Library and Information Science (MLIS) degree expands upon traditional library science principles by integrating information science and modern technologies.
+The Master’s in Library and Information Science (MLIS) degree often expands upon traditional library science principles by integrating information science and modern technologies.
 MLIS programs prepare students for a wide range of careers, not just in libraries but also in digital archives, corporate information management, and specialized sectors like healthcare and law.

 This degree emphasizes technology, data, and digital resource management.
 Students often delve into areas such as metadata, user experience design, and digital curation.
 Many MLIS programs also offer specializations, including digital libraries, archival studies, law librarianship, and records management, making it a versatile choice for students seeking broader opportunities.